-Goibniu the Smith faciebat hautar by three actions, and the last action was the finish.
+This is a story of the Gael.
+When the battle of Moytura was being fought, Goibniu the Smith was in the forge making the weapons for the Tuatha Dé Danann, and Luchtine the Carpenter was making the shafts for the spears, and Credne the Brazier was making rivets for the same spears.
+Dicunt autem Scoti that Goibniu the Smith faciebat hastas by three actions, and the last action was the finish.
 Then Luchtine made the shafts by three cuts, and the last cut was the finish.
-Sic et Greidne faciebat the rivets.
+Sie at Greidne faciebat the rivets.
 Goibniu used to hurl the spear-heads from the tongs, and they used to stick in the jamb.
 Luchtine used to cast the shafts after them, and it was enough to fix them in.
 Creidne used to hurl the rivets from the teeth of the tongs, and it was enough to fix them in.
 Now, while Goibniu was at this thing a crime is charged against his wife.
 It appeared to him then that the story hurt him, and he grew jealous thereat.
 This is what he does.
 There was a pole in his hand when the story was told him, and about it the furnace of clay is made; and he sang spells over that pole, and to every man who came to him he gave a blow of that pole.
 Then, if the man escaped, a lump full of gory liquid and matter was raised upon him, and the man burned like fire.
-Cormac's Glossary, p.
-32. Tr.
+Carmae's Glouary, p.
+32, Tr.
 123.

-St. Patrick prays to be protected against spells of women, smiths and wizards.
+St. Patrick prays to be protected against spells of women, smiths and wizards. ---Hymn 48.

--Hymn 48.

-Page 31.-" The purse burst," This tale and incident are referred to in Waifi and Strays, iii.
-299.
+Page 31.--" The purse burst," This tale and incident are referred to in Waifs and Strays, iii, 299.

-Page 34. - As to tailors and their information, see Campbell's Language, Poetry, and Music of the Highland Clans, p.
+Page 34.-As to tailors and their information, see Campbell's Language, Poetry, and Music of the Highland Clans, p.
 6.

-Page 37.-Chì mi sin, agus fuaighidh mi so, &c.
+Page 37.-Chl mi sin, agus fuaighidh mi so, &c.